Zapier integration

 - Assign a conversation to an agent

-- Create a Slack notification when a VIP customer opens a conversation.
+- Post a Slack message when a VIP customer opens a conversation.

 - Add new Deskwoot contacts to your Mailchimp audience automatically.